seanp97/Javascript-Simple-Slider/readme.md

 This can also be applied to the buttons.
 Call HideButtons() to hide the buttons like slider.HideButtons();

-If you want the slider to automatically slide, call the AutoSlide method E.G. slider.AutoSlide(3000);
+If you want the slider to automatically slide, call the AutoSlide method.
+This is is et in milliseconds E.G. slider.AutoSlide(3000);

 If no argument is set, 5000ms is the default

-If you would like you next & previous buttons alligned inside the image call the ButtonInlineSlider() method like slider.ButtonInlineSlider();
+If you would like your next & previous buttons alligned inside the image call the ButtonInlineSlider() method like slider.ButtonInlineSlider();
 This will add a class to align with image with a bit of CSS.
 Override any styles that you wish to change.